Introduction to the global map on the closure of World Heritage sites due to Covid-19 and analysis

 167States Parties with World Heritage properties

-The map displaying the 167 States Parties with World Heritage properties show that 80countries (= 48%) have kept their sites open, whereas 43 countries (= 26%) have closed sites totally.
-For 44 countries (26%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.
+The latest data collected from the 167 States Parties with World Heritage properties show that 116 countries (= 69%) have kept their sites open, whereas 21 countries (= 13%) have closed sites totally.
+For 30 countries (= 18%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.

-The trend lines of the percentage of countries, which have their WH properties closed/opened or partially opened since 1 April 2020
+The trend lines of the percentage of countries, which have their World Heritage properties closed/opened or partially opened since 1 April 2020

 The information on the map, based on the major trends observed at the national levels, will be further updated on a weekly basis, as new data comes in.